memorius/policy-auction/README-datastructures.txt

 - Policy categories: fixed set of items: Education, Tax, Health etc.

+- Policies are owned by the creating user, but at the moment this doesn't give them any special editing privileges once created.

 - Policies are in exactly one category, set at creation.
 But editable I guess?

 - Policy tags.
-User (and possibly other people?) can assign any number of tags to a policy.
+Owner (and possibly other people?) can assign any number of tags to a policy.
   - Users can create tags with any text, they're added to a central list.
     (tag name -> tag ID, as for usernames; allows renaming; same tricks as with username to prevent duplicate inserts: write with decreasing timestamp, read back again before using.)
   - Users with "moderate_tags" role can: